Hicham-Belhseine/cf-pid-tuning/README.md

 ## Setup

-A small mass consisting of double sided electrical tape with a micro USB receiver hass been added to the Crazyflie as seen below.
+A small mass consisting of double sided electrical tape with a micro USB receiver has been added to the Crazyflie as seen below.

 ![cf](https://github.com/purdue-aae490-iar/hw4-pid-tuning-Hicham-Belhseine/blob/master/media/cf_mass.jpg)